 The first QR codes were used by the Japanese automaker Toyota.
 They serve for the marking and registration of parts and all types of components.

-Quite often QR codes appear in magazines and newspapers.
-When scanning, the reader accesses easily and directly certain websites without necessary undergoing any stress, for example, typing long and complex URLs.
+Often in times, QR codes appear in magazines and newspapers.
+When scanning, the reader accesses easily and directly certain websites without any stress or frustration, for example, on the contrary to typing long and complex URLs.
 QR codes can enrich the physical world through different kinds of media and redirect to the online world.
 For example, an article in a magazine can have a QR code to show a video related to the topic and redirect your customers to your online magazine or website.

-Instead of writing names, postal addresses and phone numbers, smartphone users can scan the business card (vCard) corresponding to a QR code, to add all that information to their calendar, email lists, etc.
+Instead of writing names, addresses, and phone numbers, smartphone users can scan the business card (vCard) corresponding to a QR code, and add all that information to their calendar, email lists, etc.

 Dynamic QR codes allow you to change their content as many times as you like.
 On the contrary, Static QR codes encode the information after they are generated, so once you set their content, you will not be able to change it.